JaneeshaJ2001/RPAL-Interpreter/README.md

     </picture>
 </p>

-## overview of each phase in a compiler.
+## Overview of each phase in a compiler.

 1. Tokenizer (Scanner+Screener):